elm/projects/README.md

 ]
 ```

 The implementation should focus on being as fast as possible.
 Think `grep`.
+The goal would be for commands to finish in under 500ms on 100k line projects, but I think it's possible to do a lot better.

 This could be used to make a bunch of helpful tools: